happyplan/happyplan/docs/4-Theming.md

 # Theming

-Aye, you can theme HappyPlan, great isn't it?
+Aye, you can theme happyplan, great isn't it?

 _Just to let you know, everything is a theme for happyplan._

 Default files are just the default theme.
 Local files are just a local theme.
 Every theme can have a `happyplan.json` configuration, so this should be very flexible.
 Here is how themes are interpreted.